 Airfare: SJU Students will be responsible for air transportation to and from Dublin, Ireland.
 Darlene Meely of the SJU Travel Department will be happy to help students with their travel options, and can issue an official statement reflecting these expenses in relation to this course.
 If you are interested in this option, please notify Kathy Klarich (firstname.lastname@example.org) or Jon Dart (email@example.com).

 Passports: Visitors to Ireland must have a valid passport.
 The airline industry recommends that your passport should be valid for 6 months following the date of entry travel.
 However, this is not a legal requirement of the Irish Governement.

 Visas: Visitors to Ireland for tourism are NOT REQUIRED to obtain a visa for trips less than 6 months in duration.

 Lodging: SJU Students will be responsible for their lodging in Dublin, Ireland.
-A block of rooms will be reserved at O'Callaghan's Saint Stephen's Green Hotel.
+A block of rooms will be reserved at a downtown Dublin hotel.
 Since the hotel contract will be through SJU, all rooms must be reserved through our office.
-The cost of the hotel from arrival on Sunday, May 25, through departure on Friday, May 30, will be $1,100.00 (price can vary slightly based on conversion rate), which includes breakfast each day.
+The cost of the hotel from arrival on Sunday, May 24, through departure on Friday, May 29, will be available once we have selected a hotel.
 These accommodations are included for Online students as per their original tuition agreement.

 Final Note: Although you will be traveling on your own and booking your own hotel rooms, SJU requires that you sign a Risk and Release form and other disclaimers at the time of your course registration.
 This is customary for any/all SJU-hosted trips abroad.
 Additionally, as required, we will be contracting for motorcoach transportation to get our group to and from the hotel to any on site visits.